 Those looking for any verbal delight in the stageplay would also have been disappointed.

-The original adaptation by Marisha Chamberlain transfers much of what is on the page but none of what is between the lines.
+The original adaptation by Marisha Chamberlain transfers some of what is on the page but none of what is between the lines.
 And sometimes none of the lines at all.
 Indeed, all of Wilde’s key aphorisms seem to have been omitted.

-This has the effect of not developing the humorous potential in a story that playfully contrasts British reserve and American pragmatism, an idea Wilde first explored in his essay and lecture Impressions of America.
+This has the effect of not developing the humorous potential in a story that playfully contrasts British reserve with American pragmatism, an idea Wilde first explored in his essay and lecture Impressions of America.
 The resulting narrowing of the narrative neither entertains the spirit nor broadens the mind.